kaledaljebur/SnortIDS-Windows/readme.md

 This is customised SnortIDS v2.9 to suit Microsoft Windows, follow the following steps to get it working:

-1. It is better to install it in a fresh Windows 10 to avoid the possible **_0xc00000b_** error if you use Windows Sever (there is another installation guide for Windows server case).
+1. It is better to install it in a fresh Windows 10/11 to avoid the possible **_0xc00000b_** error, there is another installation guide suitable for Windows server.
-   - This Windows 10 can be used as a Network or Host IDS and also as a security analyser (security analyser is discussed in a different guide), but a copy of the network traffic should be forwarded to it in case of Network IDS.
+    - The Windows 10/11 can be used as a Network or Host IDS and also as a security analyser (security analyser is discussed in a different guide), but a copy of the network traffic should be forwarded to it in case of Network IDS.
-   - The following steps will use the Windows 10 as Host IDS, i.e, no need to forward any traffic to Windows 10.
+    - The following steps will use the Windows 10/11 as Host IDS, i.e, no need to forward any traffic to Windows 10/11.
 1. Download and install [Npcap](https://npcap.com/dist/npcap-1.79.exe).

    - Npcap needed by SnortIDS for traffic capturing and it is part of Wireshark.